balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/pre-defined-models.md

 interface Registration
 {
-    [Get]
+    [Post]
     ProfileResponse CheckRegistration(RegistrationData data);

     [Post]
     ProfileResponse Register(RegistrationData data);
 }
 ```

-Because we are working on a single page application, users expects us to show form validation errors (like "email address is already in use") before they are actually submitting a form.
+Users expects our application to show form validation errors (like "email address is already in use") before they are actually submitting a form.
 We define the `CheckRegistration` method for this reason.
 It can check the validity of the registration form without making any changes on the server.

 ### Profile